|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

 Operations Management in Tourism and Hospitality

 The efficiency and effectiveness of operations is perceived by customers to be part of the quality of service.
 Likewise, an efficient and effective supply chain is critical for continuing profitability.
-To develop an understanding of the operations process the module first considers the complexity of intermediation and distribution.
+To develop an understanding of the operations process in the hospitality and tourism industries, the module first considers the complexity of intermediation and distribution.
 This leads to an examination of how sustainable relationships with customers and suppliers are created before the issue of how to manage demand and capacity is analysed.
-In conclusion the module explores how operations need to be constantly monitored to ensure their continuing efficiency and effectiveness.
+In conclusion the module explores how operations in tourism and hospitality need to be constantly monitored to ensure their continuing efficiency and effectiveness.

 The Tourism and Hospitality Industry